 A former director of the Company, who was removed by the holders of a majority of the Series A Senior Preferred Stock in September 2021, was the managing Partner and portfolio manager at Axar Capital Management.
-As of December 31, 2020, Axar Capital Management held \$24.3 million in principal amount (including \$0.9 million in payment-in-kind interest) of the New Term Loan.
+Prior to such removal, Axar Capital Management held 114,122 shares of our common stock and 38,997 shares of our preferred stock.